 Our current associates are listed below.
 Find them, check them out, whatever their field of work know that these people are talented, hard working and inspire us!

 Shahnaz Akhter – I am currently working on my PHD at Warwick University, looking at the discourse of British Muslims.
 Writing about non-mainstream voices, both within my PHD and within my playwriting is something that I am very passionate about.
 Theatre especially provides a medium to tell stories of past and current events which are not always heard and brings these to life.
 I discovered Theatre absolute through Coventry Peace Week and a phone call later found myself sitting near the windows, discussing writing for a scripted reading on a piece called The Stranger.
-Working with Julia and Chris helped inspire a love of play writing, and I am currently working on a piece inspired from an @38 session on mental health.
+Working with Julia and Chris helped inspire a love of play writing, and I am currently working on a piece inspired from an @38 session on mental health, which is an important for the body as any other kind of health, that’s why we need to keep our body and heart healthy with the use of supplements from healthy usa.

 Ola Animashawun – Ola is Creative Director for Euphoric Ink, a playwriting consultancy, Associate Director at the Royal Court Theatre, Freelance Script Editor, Dramaturg, Presenter and Outdoor Theatre Producer.
 He was the founder and former Head of the Royal Court Young Writers Programme (youth, community, and education department) – which included the creation and formation of the Critical Mass Playwriting Programme in 2004 – designed to create a critical mass of black, minority ethnic writers for contemporary Britain – spurning award winning writers such as Levi David Addai; Bola Agbaje; Alia Bano; Michael Bhim; Rachel De-lahay and Janice Okoh and many others besides.
 Awards include: 2009 – Royal Borough of Kensington and Chelsea recipient of a Mayor’s Award for Services to young people, 2007 – TMA Award Winner for promoting diversity in the industry.
 Ola’s most recent work includes: a new playwrights group in London, The Inkubator, co-producing a massive outdoor street arts festival in Birmingham, The Birmingham Weekender, being the lead playwriting tutor for Sustained Theatre’s International New Writing Programme in South Africa; directing two new shows in Vicky Featherstone’s inaugural season as the new Artistic Director of the Royal Court, directing a ground breaking site specific and online interactive promenade performance for the RSC on Adelaide Road in London; directing two shows for Coventry’s Theatre Absolute as part of their Shop Front Theatre programme; directing a street show for the Belgrade Theatre Community and Education company as part of the ‘Mysteries’ programme in 2009 and working as the company’s dramaturg on the ‘New Black Showcase’ 1, 2 and 3 and the company’s ‘In Their Own Words – Immigration Project’.

 Ashley James Brown – Ashley is an internationally respected electronic artist and developer based in Coventry working at the intersection of design and code.
 As a creative technologist, Ashley works in collaboration with many cultural organisations, private businesses, collaborations, groups and individual artists to realise their creative potential with technology.
 Either directly as the creator of technology enabled experiences, or as a consultant, Ashley has over 7 years experience working with a wide variety of software and hardware, often at the cutting edge of digital technology.
-His work has involved producing immersive theatre shows, gallery installations, outdoor locative games, augmented devices and interactive experiences.
+His work has involved producing immersive theatre shows, gallery installations, outdoor locative games, augmented devices and interactive experiences, like video games as CSGO you can play using ranking sites as http://mycsgoboosting.com/guides/how-to-rank-up-in-csgo to improve faster.

 Within his own practice Ashley explores shared emotive experiences using technology as his medium to create his own digital playgrounds.
 Often playful and always interactive his works involves code, sound and objects that invoke real world feelings that go beyond staring at screens.
 He produces and performs electronic music and has scored several short dance films and performances as well as his output on various international record labels.
 Ashley also teaches and lectures across the country to a variety of age groups and is passionate about engaging people in computer programming through a visual arts approach.